Northgate Link tunnel

 Light rail extension and tunnel in Seattle, Washington, U.S.

 The Northgate Link tunnel is a light rail tunnel in Seattle, Washington, United States.
-The twin-bore Link light rail tunnel, built as part of the Northgate Link extension (formerly known as "North Link"), carries a section of the 1 Line and connects the University District to Northgate.
+The twin-bore Link light rail tunnel, built as part of the Northgate Link extension (formerly known as "North Link"), carries a section of the 1 Line and 2 Line.
+It is 3.4 mi long and connects the University District to Northgate.

 The tunnel begins at University of Washington station (the north end of the University Link tunnel) and travels northwest across the University of Washington campus.
 It serves intermediate stations at U District and Roosevelt before emerging on the east side of Interstate 5 at a portal in Maple Leaf.
 Light rail trains then continue on an elevated guideway to Northgate station, where the extension ends.
 The extension was approved in 2008 by voters in the Sound Transit 2 (ST2) package, began construction in 2012, and entered service on October 2, 2021.
 The extension cost $1.9 billion to construct.

 Routing

 For the 4.3 mi Northgate Link extension project, the paired tunnels constructed for University Link continue north to the University District and the Roosevelt neighborhoods before emerging at the surface along I-5 near NE 94th Street to serve the elevated Northgate station.
 The tunneled portion is 3.5 mi long, while the elevated section is 0.8 mi.

-An extension north to Lynnwood was approved as part of the Sound Transit 2 ballot measure in 2008, along with funding to continue planning future service all the way to Everett.
-The Lynnwood Link extension was opened in August 2024.
+An extension north to Lynnwood was approved as part of the Sound Transit 2 ballot measure in 2008, along with funding to continue planning future service to Everett.
+The Lynnwood Link extension was opened in August 2024 and was served by the 1 Line.
+Service on the 2 Line began in February 2026.

 The section that passes approximately 140 ft under the University of Washington campus has a capped speed of 35 mph to prevent interference with sensitive equipment used for university research.
 The tunnel also uses 7,500 ft of rubber supports for "floating slabs" that cushion and absorb energy from the trains.